dudeperf3ct/dudeperf3ct.github.io/sensei/ray_kurzweil.md

 Quotes
 ===========================

-Life beings at a billion examples.
+Life begins at a billion examples.

 Stories